 - Cost Reduction – Companies often want to cut both hard and soft costs.
 Hard costs are shown on the balance sheet.
 Soft costs are harder to quantify but really matter – things like a lack of product for service spares, and tracking.

-Suppose your company comes up with the following strategy: accelerate international growth 6% in the next year by using an outsourced global maintenance partner in our strategic economic zones.
+Suppose your company comes up with the following strategy: accelerate international growth by 6% in the next year by using an outsourced global maintenance partner in our strategic economic zones.

 How?
 That’s always the hard part.
 There are many planning items to consider: